- Housing COVID-19 Resources

 My tenant did not pay the rent.
 Can I still file an unlawful detainer?

-The Supreme Court of Virginia suspended all new eviction cases in the Commonwealth of Virginia for tenants unable to pay rent as a result of COVID-19 through May 17, 2020, and the Arlington General District Court has extended this suspension through June 7, 2020.
-In addition, the Arlington County Board has requested that landlords take voluntary steps to minimize financial hardship for tenants who are unable to pay rent during this time.
+Yes.
+The Supreme Court of Virginia suspended all new eviction cases in the Commonwealth of Virginia for tenants unable to pay rent as a result of COVID-19 through June 28, 2020.
+The Arlington County Board has requested that landlords take voluntary steps to minimize financial hardship for tenants who are unable to pay rent during this time.
 However, landlords are not prohibited from filing an unlawful detainer.

 Is there financial help for tenants who can’t pay rent or utilities?